ihengki17/aws-flink-ml/README.md

 1. Click **+ Add cloud environment**.
 Specify an **Environment Name** and choose the **Essential Package** for stream governance, then Click **Create**.

->Stream Governance have two option Essential and Advanced, which give you more rich features over the governance such as Stream Lineage up to 7 days, Data Catalog, Business Metadata, and unlimited Schema to be registered on Confluent Cloud.
+>Stream Governance have two option **Essential** and **Advanced**, which in Advanced it will give you more rich features over the governance such as Stream Lineage up to 7 days, Data Catalog, Business Metadata, and unlimited Schema to be registered on Confluent Cloud.

 >_**Note:** There is a *default* environment ready in your account upon account creation.
 You can use this *default* environment for the purpose of this workshop if you do not wish to create an additional environment._